 When it comes to bringing your loved one to treatment, time is of the essence.
 To save a life, rehab should be easy to access with as few obstacles as possible.

-This is the second post in our blog series 20 things you should know about rehabilitative treatment: What works.
+You should know about rehabilitative treatment: What works.
 This list was compiled by the European Association for the Treatment of Addiction, according to the latest evidence.

 It is often difficult to get a loved one into treatment for their drug or alcohol addiction.
 But treatment can often mean the difference between life and death.